 Special Education Classroom Design with Demonstration Classrooms

-In addition, I also spent most of the beginning of school for 20 years in the classroom, setting up classrooms with teachers, for the districts that I worked with to get them off to a good start.
+In addition to just our formal demonstration classrooms, I spent most of the beginning of school for 15 years in the classroom, setting up classrooms with teachers, for the districts that I worked with to get them off to a good start.

 I am a very strong believer that if we should put in the time upfront to really structure our classrooms well.
 And by that, I mean it’s about more than just where we put our furniture.
 We need to design on our schedule and tailor our classroom to the needs of the students is going to serve.